open-manifesto-project/open-manifesto-api/README.md

 docker-compose up -d
 ```

-For expose api in other PORT, for example 5001:
+To expose api in other PORT, for example 5001:

 ```
 PORT=5001 docker-compose up -d